perfSONAR Roadmap Process

 - The current timeline gives roughly 6 months to update to 4.0 if you want to stay on a supported version.
 Auto-updates will be an option for going to 4.0, meaning that for most known deployments you should get the new version within a day or two of the final release later this fall.

-- It also means you have 18 months to migrate from CentOS 6 to CentOS 7 if you want to stay on a supported platform.
+- You need to make plans to migrate from CentOS 6 to CentOS 7 if you want to stay on a supported platform.
 This can NOT be done by auto-update, and requires a new install of CentOS 7.
-We will be providing tools to copy configuration and data from CentOS 6 to CentOS 7 to help with the transition.
+We provide tools to copy configuration and data from CentOS 6 to CentOS 7 to help with the transition.

 - We are dropping web100 support 6 months after 4.0 is released.
 This is something that has been contemplated for awhile now and the fact that there is no web100 patch for series 3 kernels, like that on CentOS 7, makes this a good time to make that transition.
 We will not be including NDT on the toolkit or other perfSONAR bundles anymore since it requires web100.
 We do not make this decision lightly, and have used the results of user surveys and community discussions to help guide these two choices.